larsnordstrom/gitdemo/README.md

 # gitdemo
-This my first repo using git.
+This my first repo using git, this is just for fun.

 ## Description of today
 * change file